decentralvision/ClearFund/spec.md

 Confirm:
 - [ ] The application is pretty DRY
-- [ ] Limited logic in controllers
+- [X] Limited logic in controllers
 - [ ] Views use helper methods if appropriate
 - [ ] Views use partials if appropriate

     high priority
-        [X] add google sign up link to sign up page
-        [ ] move helpers used in controllers to models?
         [ ] blog post, demo video, coding session
         [ ] fix css so everything is pretty
         [ ] update readme - add explanations of how the app is ideally intended to work (crypto)